Snapchat/KeyDB-docs/docs/modules-api-ref.md

 one element after the other, for all the elements that constitute a given data structure.
 The function call must be followed by the call to ``RedisModule_DigestEndSequence`` eventually, when all the elements that are always in a given order are added.
-See the Redis Modules data types documentation for more info.
-However this is a quick example that uses Redis data types as an example.
+See the KeyDB Modules data types documentation for more info.
+However this is a quick example that uses KeyDB data types as an example.

-To add a sequence of unordered elements (for example in the case of a Redis Set), the pattern to use is:
+To add a sequence of unordered elements (for example in the case of a KeyDB Set), the pattern to use is:

     foreach element {